AaryanMisal/Real-time-Football-Match-Information-Tracker/readme.md

 Make sure to add Input videos in the directory 'input_videos'.
 Then add this video to config.yaml so that the project can run on this video to generate the required annotated video and stats csv files.

 ## Models
 In models directory, we have put our designated Yolov5 model.
 Make sure to attach your required model here.
+We could not attach the model here due to size constraints.

 ## Running the Pipeline